alexivaner/3d_pose_baseline_pytorch_Alpha_Pose/README.md

 2. Improve 3D Pose Baseline Accuracy by tuning the hyperparameter using Optuna Hyperparameter Search
 3. Provide function to map COCO Skeleton Format to Human3.6M Format
 4. Provide function to transform 3D Skeleton to another reference skeleton (To match angle and position between two skeleton)
-5. Provide normalization of Human3.6M skeleton using Eucledian Distances
-6. Provide jupyter notebook for visualize all the skeleton result (You can use this one for research purposes)
+5. Provide jupyter notebook for visualize all the skeleton result (You can use this one for research purposes)

+# HOW TO USE
+1. Obtain license for Human3.6M in [here](http://vision.imar.ro/human3.6m/description.php) and download the dataset.
+2. Open alpha pose skeleton from your images or video in .json file using [this repository](https://github.com/MVIG-SJTU/AlphaPose)
+3. Open "src/Full Experiment.ipynb" to examine all the code and doing experiment with this code (This code contain all the experiment including visualization, etc)
+4. Open "src/Full Pipeline 2D to 3D npy from Alpha Pose.ipynb" to doing 3D Skeleton prediction from Alpha Pose json file.
+You will receive 3D Skeleton in NPY and JSON file.
+5. Feel free to explore those two codes and use it for your needs.

 # OUR TASK
 ## Problem Scenario